 I had been feeling short of breath for several days and none of my medications were working.
 My Mom had decided that I should probably go to the Emergency room for treatment.
 We didn’t own a car, or for that matter a working telephone, so the only way I could get there was to take the bus.
 My Mom wrote a letter for me to give to the doctors giving them permission to treat me, and then sent me on my way.

 When I arrived at the hospital I was still able to walk, but I could barely breath.
 I remember going up to the ER desk and handing the Nurse the note my Mom had written.
 The intern on duty, a young dude ( we’ll call him Dr. Meany #1) walks up to me and asks “What’s the problem here?”
 I tell him that I’m having a really bad asthma attack.
 He rolls his eyes, starts laughing and says….
 “That’s like telling me you’re having a heart attack!”
 “You don’t look like you’re having an asthma attack!”
 He then listens to my lungs with his stethoscope and says… “I don’t hear any wheezing– you can’t be that bad”.
 He then orders the nurse to put me in one of the rooms and to give me some kind of injection.
-The next thing I remember, is waking up in the intensive care unit with a tube shoved down my throat and hooked up to respirator.
-Less than 30 minutes after being laughed at by the ER doctor I had gone into full blown respiratory arrest while inside the hospital’s elevator on my way to have a chest xray done.
-(Due to the statue of limitations on the retrieval of medical records, I was unable to ascertain whether I had suffered a cardiac arrest as well.)
+Less than 30 minutes after being laughed at by the ER doctor, while inside the hospital’s elevator on my way to have a chest xray done, I stopped breathing all together.
+The next thing I remember, is waking up in the intensive care unit hooked up to respirator.
+Due to the statue of limitations on the retrieval of medical records, I was unable to ascertain whether I had suffered a cardiac arrest as well.

 A couple of days went by and I was eventually extubated and moved to a regular room.
 The nightmare however, did not end there.
 I remember complaining to the nurses that the medicines they were giving me, were making my heart pound and making me nauseated.
 The next thing I know, another doctor, whom I had never seen before, enters my room and starts yelling at me.
 He actually starts blaming me for being sick “This is what happens when you don’t take care of your asthma! ” “Why did you wait so long to come in for treatment–You could have died!”